How much energy does the world consume?

 - The industrial sector is the largest end-use sector in the United States, accounting for 36% in 2020.
 In 1950, the U.S. industrial sector consumed more coal than any other fuel (40%), but in 2018, coal accounted for just 4% of industrial use.
 Natural gas is now the most-used fuel in the U.S. industrial sector, accounting for 41% of the industrial total.

 - The transportation sector accounted for 35% of energy consumption in 2020.
-Most of the energy used for transportation comes from petroleum, but transportation fuels now include natural gas (CNG) or renewable biofuels such as ethanol and biodiesel.
+Most energy used for transportation comes from petroleum, but transportation fuels now include natural gas (CNG) or renewable biofuels such as ethanol and biodiesel.